abasu9/Calendar_Audit_Tool/README.md

 PUBLIC_BASE_URL=https://app.example.com
 ```

-That is the only configuration change needed.
-After the next OAuth connection
+That is the only additional configuration needed for webhooks.
+After the next
-(or **Sync calendar** click), the application registers a push channel pointing
+OAuth connection (or **Sync calendar** click), the application registers a push
-at `https://app.example.com/api/webhook/` automatically.
-Channels expire every
+channel pointing at `https://app.example.com/api/webhook/` automatically.
-seven days and are renewed on the next manual sync, so no cron job is required.
+Channels expire every seven days and are renewed on the next manual sync, so no
+cron job is required.

-## Real-time webhook sync — local development
+### Real-time webhook sync — local development

 Google cannot deliver push notifications to `localhost`, so local development
 requires an HTTPS tunnel. [ngrok](https://ngrok.com) works well.